JuliaRegistries/General/README.md

 [PkgSkeleton.jl](https://github.com/tpapp/PkgSkeleton.jl) provide easy ways to setup documentation, tests, and continuous integration.

+#### Can my package in this registry depend on unregistered packages?

+No. In this registry, your package cannot depend on other packages that are unregistered.
+In addition, your package cannot depend on an unregistered version of an otherwise registered package.
+Both of these scenarios would cause this registry to be unreproducible.

 #### My pull request was not approved for automatic merging, what do I do?

 It is recommended that you fix the release to conform to the guidelines and